A real old farmer’s almanac would have started on March 25, sometimes called Farmers New Year. It was the day they began their diaries.

 Clear & Cold. mr Woodward & his wife here.
 They Broke their Sleigh Coming Down the hill.
 I went to to [sic] mr Williamss to See Patty.
 Shee has a swelling on her throat.

-Joshua Hempstead of New London was perhaps the granddaddy of New England farm diarists.
+Joshua Hempstead of New London, Conn., was perhaps the granddaddy of New England farm diarists.
 He began his day book on Sept.
 8, 1711, and kept it for 47 years.

-On March 25, 1745, Hempstead stayed home and pruned his orchard and paid down a debt.
+On March 25, 1745, Hempstead stayed home, pruned his orchard and paid down a debt.

 Mond 25 fair.
 I was about home all day.
-I pruned Some appletrees near ye house.
-I pd Mr Gilberts 8. in pat of ye 25. due more 17.
+I pruned Some appletrees near ye house [and] I pd Mr Gilberts 8. in pat of ye 25. due more 17.